GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ### INSERT/DELETE SILENT

-Tracker allows the use of SILENT after INSERT and DELETE keywords.
+TinySPARQL allows the use of SILENT after INSERT and DELETE keywords.
 Errors will be consequently silenced.

 ### INSERT OR REPLACE

-Tracker adds a special `INSERT OR REPLACE` operation.
+TinySPARQL adds a special `INSERT OR REPLACE` operation.
 This form of update will overwrite any existing values.

 ```SPARQL